-Chemistry Extended Degree BSc graduate from Italy Norman Guzzardi, who gained first-class honours in 2018, explains what he loved about London Met and talks about his decision to go on to King’s College to study for a PhD in imaging science.
+Chemistry Extended Degree BSc (now Chemistry (including foundation year) BSc) graduate from Italy Norman Guzzardi, who gained first-class honours in 2018, explains what he loved about London Met and talks about his decision to go on to King’s College to study for a PhD in imaging science.

 Can you explain a little about your background?